-Regardless, as the holiday season fast approaches, the grind for a good gift returns.
-And, as I was crafting this new blog, I thought that perhaps playing into the hands of the eternally difficult gift-giving season may be made a little easier from my efforts.
+Regardless, as the holiday season fast approaches, the grind for a good gift is upon us once more.
+And, as I was crafting this new blog, I thought that perhaps playing into the hands of the eternally difficult gift-giving season may be made a little easier by my efforts.
 And that happy thought spurred me on.

 After all, New York Magazine once suggested “Beard Oil” as a gift idea.
 Just beard oil.
 Come on.
 We can do better than that, right?

 So, I’ll try and give the best Nova Scotia local gift ideas I can think of.
-To be honest, almost half of these will miss – cuz I don’t know the guy you’re buying for.
+To be honest, almost half of these will be a ‘miss’—’cause I don’t know the guy you’re buying for.
 But you do.
-And you never know, maybe you and I will get lucky and land on some Holiday gifts he’ll love.
+And you never know, maybe you and I will get lucky and land on some holiday gifts he’ll love.
 Two heads are better than one after all.
-And there’s always the brick in many boxes idea, if all else fails.
+And there’s always the brick-in-many-boxes idea, if all else fails.